drafonsopena/Ten-Project-Documentation/Simple Calculator/ReadMe _simpleCalculator.md

 </details>

-> **Future Changes:** This program is mainly being developed to create a chat app and change the encoding level of the messages later on.
+> **Future Changes:** Just joking of course we want simple for the end user.
+This program is mainly being developed to create a Currency Converter Calculator and separately have a calculator that can allow formulas from Physics to calculate speed, force, mass, etc.

 ---